 - Butcher’s Cut 100% Ground Beef Patties 80% Lean/ 20% Fat.
 2.5 pound, 10-count packages sold after January 12, 2010.
 (1,008 resealable packages)

 - Butcher’s Cut 100% Ground Beef Patties 73% Lean/ 27% Fat.
 128 ounce, 32-count boxes sold after January 12, 2010.
 (279 boxes)

-The recalled products are stamped with a “Best Before” date of January 7, 2011.
-The “Best Before” date can be found near the zipper lock of the 10-count packages and on the side of the 32-count cases.
-Customers are asked to discard these products or return them to their local store for a full refund.
+The recalled products were stamped with a “Best Before” date of January 7, 2011.
+The “Best Before” date could be found near the zipper lock of the 10-count packages and on the side of the 32-count cases.
+Customers were asked to discard these products or return them to their local store for a full refund.

-No illnesses have been reported in connection with Butcher’s Cut products.
+No illnesses were reported in connection with Butcher’s Cut products.
 However, illnesses have been reported in connection with other recalled ground beef produced by Valley Meat Company.

 Attorney Fred Pritzker represents E. coli poisoning victims nationwide.
 To contact him about a Valley Meat E. coli lawsuit, please call toll-free at 1-888-377-8900 or submit the firm’s free case consultation form.